Correspondence School Driver Education

 For Correspondence Driver Education Application click HERE

 The New Mexico Department of Transportation, Traffic Safety Division (TSD) retains authority over all New Mexico driver education schools.
-As such, preference is given to traditional, face-to-face driver education instruction such as offered by public high school and private, for-profit, driver education school programs.
+As such, preference is given to traditional, face-to-face driver education instruction such as offered by public high school and private driver education school programs.

 However, correspondence driver education schools may offer a solution for students in New Mexico who have specific reasons for being unable to attend a traditional, face-to-face driver education school program.